Jeff Caldwell High School Counselor

 The goals of threat assessment are to keep schools safe and to help potential offenders overcome the underlying sources of their anger, hopelessness, or despair.
 In addition, effective threat assessment provides school professionals with helpful information about a student's risks and personal resources.
 Among the other potential student risks that can be identified and prevented are suicide, alcohol and drug use, physical abuse, dropping out, and criminal activity.

-The CSTAG model of threat assessment approaches violence prevention that emphasizes prompt attention to problems such as bullying, teasing, and other forms of student conflict before they escalate into violent behavior.
+The CSTAG threat assessment model approaches violence prevention, emphasizing prompt attention to problems such as bullying, teasing, and other forms of student conflict before they escalate into violent behavior.
 School staff members are encouraged to adopt a flexible, problem-solving approach, distinguished from a more punitive, zero-tolerance approach to student misbehavior.
 As a result of this training, the model is intended to generate broader changes in staff-student interactions around disciplinary matters and encourage a more positive school climate in which students feel treated with fairness and respect.

 The guidelines follow a five-step decision tree.